in-a-dil-emma/libvirt-nix/README.md

         #   apply true active state or start from restart
         networks = [
           {
-            active = true;   # start this network, will also affect autostart restart = false; # do not restart this network, even if the definition changed definition = ./virsh/system-default-net.xml;
+            active = true;   # start this network restart = false; # do not restart this network, even if the definition changed definition = ./virsh/system-default-net.xml;
           }
           {
-            active = null; # don't start nor stop this network restart = true;    # however do restart it if it happens to be running definition = ./virsh/system-special-net.xml;
+            active = null;  # don't start nor stop this network restart = true; # however, do restart it, if it happens to be running definition = ./virsh/system-special-net.xml;
+          }
+          {
+            active = false; # stop this network restart = null; # in this case this is a no-op, but if "active" were to be true or null, it would restart the network (if it were running) and if the definition changed definition = ./virsh/system-isol-net.xml;
           }
         ];
         # nuke all pools